salernolabs/rescuegroups/doc/request/InventoryItems/readme.md

 #### ::setInventoryitemQuantity

-Sets inventoryitemQuantity field with a value of type int.
+Sets inventoryitemQuantity field with a value of type string.

-    $query->setInventoryitemQuantity(int);
+    $query->setInventoryitemQuantity(string);